 Looking for a quick and easy pork tenderloin recipe?
-This delicious Prosciutto Wrapped Pork Tenderloin fits the bill perfectly!
-Add some potatoes to the pan for a great, one-pan meal.
+This delicious prosciutto wrapped pork tenderloin fits the bill perfectly!
+Add some potatoes to the pan, if you like and you can make an optional pan sauce, too!

 My husband has never been one to wax poetic about the dishes I cook.
 His reviews (when solicited) are simple and to the point.
 He summed up his thoughts on this dish with "Gotta love pork wrapped in more pork".
 Yes.
 Yes, you do :)